The Lady of the Manor

 The Lord of the Manor

 Daniel abandoned his native country of England to move to the Manor and marry into the madness.
-Currently he’s a kept house-spouse while we wait for US Citizenship and Immigration Services to give him a green card, and spends a lot of time stopping dogs from sucking on Rooney Lee’s head.
+He is gracious enough to hold down a real job that pays the bills and provides health insurance while the Lady of the Manor dicks around with her goats.
 He is clever and handsome and plays the guitar in a manner guaranteed to make the Lady of the Manor swoon every time.

 The Feline Horde